 - 1. Understand the legal and regulatory framework of banking system in India. - 2.
-Understand the legal aspects of banking transactions and its implications as banker and - 3.
+Understand the legal aspects of banking transactions and its implications as banker and customer. - 3.
 Understand the basic concepts and functions of banks. - 4 The modern banking services offered by banks and financial institutions in India. - 5 Analyze the powers, functions and role of RBI as a regulator of Indian banking system.

 - Sharma, B.R. and Nainta, R.P.: Principles of Banking Law and Negotiable Instruments Act.
-1. - Singh, Avtar: Law of Banking and Negotiable Instruments. - Bangia, R.K: Banking Law and Negotiable Instruments.
+1. - 2 Singh, Avtar: Law of Banking and Negotiable Instruments. - 3 Bangia, R.K : Banking Law and Negotiable Instruments.

 B.A.LL.B.
 (Hons.)
-Tenth Semester Paper Code : LLB(H) 1004 Subject: Moot Court Exercises and Credits : 5 ject: Moot Court Exercises and Internship (Practical-IV)
+Tenth Semester Subject: Moot Court Exercises and Internship (Practical-IV)